Search Site

 In any case, there are 2 main ways turbinate reduction is performed depending on exam and symptom complaints:

 Method #1: Coblation Sub-Mucosal Turbinate Reduction (SMR) is by removing internal turbinate tissue as well as shrinking the turbinate by a method called submucosal coblation and can be done under local in an office-like setting (no IV is even needed).
 There is no packing, no pain, no downtime, no recovery period, and for most people, it is permanent.
 From start to finish, the procedure does not exceed 10 minutes.
 Often patients are able to resume all activites within 15 minutes after the procedure is completed.
-Keep in mind that there is NO pain during the procedure.
+Keep in mind that there is very little pain during the procedure.
 Here's a movie from the patient's perspective.
 The pictures shown below were taken from this movie clip.
 Both kids as well as adults benefit from this procedure, though kids generally will require anesthesia as they usually can't stay absolutely still when having this procedure done.
+Generally, no more than 20% of the total volume of the turbinate is reduced.

 Here the coblation device is inserted into the inferior turbinate.